wisniewskikr/hello_world_spring_boot_thymeleaf/README.md

-Example project Spring Boot + Thymeleaf showing usage of locale.
+Example project Spring Boot + Thymeleaf showing usage of locale with properties.

 Steps:
-- abstract Command;
-- abstract Controller;
+- add LocaleInterceptor;
-- update redirect in Controllers;
-- update action in templates.
+- improvement of WebConfig: add LocaleInterceptor and set LocaleResolver as Coockie.